-- Cheer Squad (by tryout)

-- Dance Team (by tryout)
+- Cheer Team (by tryout)

 - Fellowship of Christian Athletes (FCA)

 - Super Fan Pep club for games

 NCAA DIVISION II ATHLETICS

 Intercollegiate athletics are considered an integral part of Concordia University's educational experience.
 Concordia University is a member of the Northern Sun Intercollegiate Conference and a member of the NCAA Division II.